Brian O'Driscoll

 Brian Gerard O'Driscoll (born 21 January 1979) is an Irish former professional rugby union player.
-He played at outside centre for the Irish provincial team Leinster and for Ireland.
+He played his entire career at outside centre for the Irish provincial team Leinster and for Ireland.
 He captained Ireland from 2003 until 2012, and captained the British & Irish Lions for their 2005 tour of New Zealand.
-He is regarded by critics as one of the greatest rugby players of all time.
+He is widely regarded as one of the greatest rugby players of all time.

 O'Driscoll is the sixth most-capped player in rugby union history, having played 141 test matches: 133 for Ireland (83 as captain), and 8 for the Lions.
-He scored 46 tries for Ireland and 1 try for the Lions in 2001, making him the highest try scorer of all time in Irish Rugby.
-He is the 8th-highest try scorer in international rugby union history, and the highest scoring centre of all time.
-O'Driscoll holds the Six Nations record for most tries scored with 26.
-He has scored the most Heineken Cup tries (30) by an Irishman.
+With 46 tries for Ireland and 1 try for the Lions in 2001, he is Ireland's highest-ever try scorer; additionally, he is the 10th-highest try scorer in international rugby union history and the highest-scoring centre of all time.
+He also holds the record for the most Six Nations tries with 26.
 O'Driscoll was chosen as Player of the Tournament in the 2006, 2007 and 2009 Six Nations Championships.

-He was inducted into the World Rugby Hall of Fame on 17 November 2016 at the opening ceremony for the Hall's first location in Rugby, Warwickshire.
+He was inducted into the World Rugby Hall of Fame on 17 November 2016 at the opening ceremony of its first location in Rugby, England.
+Since retirement, he has worked as a pundit and analyst for BT Sport and ITV Sport and ventured into business start-ups, including the Ultimate Rugby mobile app and Zipp, an Irish e-scooter business.
 O'Driscoll was involved in Irish Rugby's unsuccessful bid to host the 2023 World Cup.
-He now works as a rugby analyst for BT Sport and ITV Sport in the United Kingdom.
-He is also involved in a number of business ventures including the Ultimate Rugby mobile app and Zipp, an Irish e-scooter start-up.